CloudControlSystems/KCES/README.md

 transfer the load to other nodes in the same scenario to realize the resource reallocation of the `OOMKilled` task Pod and ensure the normal execution of the task Pod.

+After entering the `TaskContainerBuilder` directory, You can build the Docker image by the `Dockerfile` file.

+    docker build -t shanchenggang/task-container-builder:offloading .

 #### ./roaming&offloading/WorkflowInjector(ConstantArrivalPattern)
 The task horizontal roaming and vertical offloading experiments use a constant